Netsach/concrete-datastore/docs/api-routes.md

 #### List all instances of model MyModel

 A `GET` on the root url of the model MyModel will retrieve all instances of this model.
+This endpoint accepts filtering (see [API Authentication](authentication.md) for more information)

 - **Method**: `GET`